Rock Mix — Thursday 1-3p

 Share Your Requests!
 Post Your Favorite Song Using #RockMixRequest

 Listen Weekly for Music, Stories & More!

 It’s the middle of the week.
 That twilight time.
 A chance to make your week continue magically, or get it back to magical, by trying to listen to the rhythms of our little pueblo and translate that into mild chat and lots of good music.
 Of course – sometimes Satan gets a little bit distracted and goes on a tangent here and there.
 We’ll see if we can’t have a little more exploratory metaphysics in the late night.
 A little bit of theatre acting here, a little bit of scripture music busking there.
-Dad by day, your ever-loving wax spinning (or mp3 clicking) dj Wednesday nights.
+Dad by day, your ever-loving wax spinning (or mp3 clicking) DJ Sunday mornings and Wednesday nights.
 Satan, aka Brian Taraz, has been in Tucson about 10 years now.
-Lovin it lovin it.
+Lovin it–lovin it.

 Rock Mix — Thursday 5-7p

 Schmackie’s rock ‘n’ roll mix show features everything from lesser-known classic rock songs to current indie-rock material with some classic metal and punk thrown in for good measure.

 Schuniverse — Tuesday 7-9p